ibm-cloud-docs/vpc/lb-ig-integration.md

     For an existing instance group, you can update it with the load balancer pool identity.
 You need to also choose a scaling method.
 You can choose from the following options:

-    * A static method that allows a fixed number of back-end members,
+    * A static method that allows a fixed number of back-end members.
     * A dynamic method for utilization-based scaling.

 1. Finally, [create your instance group scaling policies](/docs/vpc?topic=vpc-creating-auto-scale-instance-group#creating-scaling-policies).